tytydraco/yessleep/out/Something_was_stolen_and_I_dont_know_what_it_was.md

 He opened the box to reveal a red velvet interior.
 Then, carefully, like he was handling a work of art at a gallery, he gently took the napkin and placed it inside, before resealing the box carefully.

 “Can I go now?”
 I asked, but he didn’t respond.
 He just stared at the box, transfixed.
 I stood and walked slowly out of the restaurant, but when I hit the street, I broke into a run.
-I didn’t stop until I’d reached my car, tears streaming down my face.
+I didn’t stop until I reached my car, tears streaming down my face.

-I picked up the phone, thinking I’d call my mom, but instead, I dialed 911.
+I picked up the phone, thinking I’d call my mom, but instead I dialed 911.

 *What is your emergency?*